Hi from Hermanus — Brad Pitt stayed here too

 We found a museum in Kynysa that had a history of the area, in which logging was really important.
 A Norwegian named Thesen was the main businessman, with shipping and timber interests; at one time, his factories made all the posts and handles in South Africa.
 His sawmill was on the island I’m staying at, which was renamed for him.

-The other item of interest in the Kynysa museum was the material on the Boer War. though most of the fighting was near Joburg (also called Josi), there was a raid near here that provoked the building of a fort.
-The museum had information on 6 of the Boer generals, and the information made it sound like the war was rather like the Philippines for the US–with a long-lasting insurrection that followed the formal end of the war.
+The other item of interest in the Kynysa museum was the material on the Boer War.
+Though most of the fighting was near Joburg (also called Josi), there was a raid near here that provoked the building of a fort.
+The museum had information on six of the Boer generals, and the information made it sound like the war was rather like the Philippines for the US–with a long-lasting insurrection that followed the formal end of the war.

 One consequence of the building of the coastal road–and one of the reasons it was delayed–is that it crosses some major gorges creating some major bridge building projects.
-We stopped at one because it had a Khoisan tribute (to the original African settlers of the area, people we call bushmen) and the 216 meter bungee jump.
+We stopped at one because it had a Khoisan tribute (to the original African settlers of the area, people we call Bushmen) and the 216 meter bungee jump.
 Until the creation of the Macau tower (a bungee off a building), it was the highest bungee drop in the world.
 Today it has to bill itself as the biggest jump off a bridge.
 It’s fairly reasonable–about 60$, but happily I resisted the temptation to drop for probably no more than 20 seconds and contented myself with snapping photos of others, from a distance.

 Doug said, “It sounds like you’re having fun,” but I want to assure you, I’m on the clock learning about South Africa so that I can teach about it.
 That’s my story, and I’m sticking to it..